mabdinur/starterprojectspring/README.md

 }
 ```

-6. Configure HttpUtils.callEndpoint to inject span context into request.
+6. Configure `HttpUtils.callEndpoint` to inject span context into request.
 This is key to propagate the trace to the SecondService

 HttpUtils is a helper class that injects the current span context into outgoing requests.
 This involves adding the tracer id and the trace-state to a request header.
-For this example, I used RestTemplate to send requests from FirstService to SecondService.
-A similar approach can be used with popular Java Web Clients such as okhttp and apache http client.
-The key to this implementation is to override the put method in HttpTextFormat.Setter<?> to handle your request format.
-HttpTextFormat.inject will use this setter to set traceparent and tracestate headers in your requests.
+For this example, I used `RestTemplate` to send requests from `FirstService` to `SecondService`.
+A similar approach can be used with popular Java Web Clients such as [okhttp](https://square.github.io/okhttp/) and [apache http client](https://www.tutorialspoint.com/apache_httpclient/apache_httpclient_quick_guide.htm).
+The key to this implementation is to override the put method in `HttpTextFormat.Setter<?>` to handle your request format. `HttpTextFormat.inject` will use this setter to set `traceparent` and `tracestate` headers in your requests.
 These values will be used to propagate your span context to external services.

 ```java
 import org.springframework.beans.factory.annotation.Autowired;